Applications Open: 01 April 2021

-This programme provides continuous professional development for students who have completed their master's degree in Counselling, Social Work, Psychology, or equivalent and wishes to pursue in couple and family therapy (CFT) with at least two years of work experience preferably in couple and family work.
+This programme provides continuous professional development for students who have completed their master's degree in counselling, social work, psychology, or equivalent, and wish to pursue additional knowledge in couple and family therapy (CFT) with at least two years of work experience preferably in couple and family work.
 SUSS alumni can also pursue courses in Systemic Therapy (ST) for their ongoing professional development.

 SUSS alumni can pursue courses in Systemic Therapy for their ongoing professional development.
 SUSS alumni will be offered two courses free of charge within two years of graduation.

-Graduates who already have a Master's degree in Counselling, Social Work, Psychology, or equivalent, would only need to complete the graduate diploma to qualify to work as a couple and family therapy.
+Graduates can look forward to building a career in couple and family therapy.
 Our faculty consists of local and international systemic therapy scholars and practitioners who will equip students with clinical competencies to support, heal and transform troubled relationships among individuals, couples, children, families and communities into emotionally healthier relationships.

 *Please select at least 1 field